anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The most certain sign of wisdom is cheerfulness.
+Quote: Excellence is not a skill.
+It is an attitude.

-By: Michel de Montaigne
+By: Ralph Marston